OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log3_draw-shape.md

             GL.STATIC_DRAW);
 ~~~

-Every object created on the GPU is accessed in 2 steps from our javascript code :
-* We select an object we want to modify with the function GL.bindBuffer(...)
-* We modify the selected object

-That's a mechanism used everywhere in OpenGL so get used to it!

-The parameter GL.STATIC_DRAW is a hint to OpenGL that indicates that we won't change the data contained in the VBO, it's a static mesh.

-The vertices of the triangle are now loaded in the VBO and used by the vertex shader every time the scene is rendered.
+The vertices of the triangle are now loaded in the VBO and will be used by the vertex shader every time the scene is rendered.

+## Other Shapes

 As a test, you can modify the data you send in the VBO.
 Add as many triangles you want.
 Here is a quad formed by 2 triangles :

 ~~~ JavaScript
 // define vertices of a quad